 Note: This document contains side effect information about clotrimazole topical.
-Some of the dosage forms listed on this page may not apply to the brand name Mycelex OTC.
+Some dosage forms listed on this page may not apply to the brand name Mycelex OTC.

 Along with its needed effects, clotrimazole topical (the active ingredient contained in Mycelex OTC) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.